SDN Logo

 How did you prepare for the interview?

-Most applicants prepared for the interview by reviewing their application materials, practicing mock interviews, and utilizing resources like SDN and the school's website.
-Many also sought advice from mentors, current students, and healthcare professionals to gain insights and prepare for common interview questions.
+Most applicants prepared for the interview by reviewing their application materials, reading interview feedback on SDN, practicing with mock interviews, and researching the school's website.
+They also sought advice from mentors, watched YouTube videos, and relaxed to ease nerves before the interview.

 What impressed you positively?